Purpose, Mission and Guiding Principles

 are committed to caring for them in perpetuity.

 MPG was founded to provide the people of Toronto with a choice when they had none.
-Two centuries later, the GTA is a dramatically different place, but our focus hasn’t changed.
+While our scope today has expanded across the GTA, our purpose still remains rooted in our original purpose amidst an ever evolving landscape of customer preferences.
 Cremation, new ways of memorializing loved ones, natural burial, and new and different religious and cultural rituals are just some of the ways our business is changing.
 We welcome these changes and remain committed to providing our clients with ever more innovative choices.

 For a more detailed account of our beginnings, please watch the following video.